kyma-project/control-plane/docs/kyma-environment-broker/03-01-service-description.md

 ## Trial plan

 Trial plan allows you to install Kyma on Azure, AWS, or GCP.
 The trial plan assumptions are as follows:
-- Kyma is uninstalled after 30 days and the Kyma cluster is deprovisioned after this time.
+- Kyma is uninstalled after 14 days and the Kyma cluster is deprovisioned after this time.
 - It's possible to provision only one Kyma Runtime per global account.

-To reduce the costs, the Trial plan skips some of the [provisioning steps](./03-03-runtime-operations.md#provisioning).
+To reduce the costs, the Trial plan skips one of the [provisioning steps](./03-03-runtime-operations.md#provisioning).

-- `Provision_Azure_Event_Hubs`
-- `AVS External Evaluation` (part of the post actions during the `Initialisation` step)
+- `AVS External Evaluation`

 ### Provisioning parameters